Savoyard–Waldensian wars: Renewed persecution and war

 In 1685, King Louis XIV of France rescinded the Edict of Nantes and started purging the Val Chisone of Waldensians, forcefully converting the inhabitants to Catholicism.
 Pressured by Louis XIV, the new duke Victor Amadeus II decreed an Edict on 31 January 1686 prohibiting the Reformed religion in all of Savoy.
 Waldensians under pastor Henri Arnaud resisted the ban, and on 22 April a new war broke out.

 The Waldensians had about 3,000 rebel soldiers at their disposal, which sought to protect around 12,000 non-combatants (mainly women and children).
 The ducal troops numbered around 4,500, aided by thousands of local militiamen and 4,000 French regulars under marshal Nicolas Catinat.
 On 22 May, Victor Amadeus marched his forces from the Bricherasio plain towards the valleys, while the French troops flanked the Waldensians from the French fortress at Pinerolo up the Val Chisone.
 All organised resistance was crushed within three days.
 About 2,000 Waldensians were killed in the fighting or massacred afterwards, almost all others were taken prisoner and abducted to Turin.
 Some 3,000 survivors, mostly children, were forcibly converted to Catholicism through baptism and placed in Catholic homes.
 The remainder of about 8,500 prisoners were incarcerated in several fortresses.
-Only 3,841 them had survived by the time they were released in March 1687.
+Only 3,841 of them had survived by the time they were released in March 1687.
 About one third of the Waldensian population of the Val Pragela fled to Graubünden in Switzerland or to Germany between 1685 and 1687.
 A small number of rebels continued fighting until June, and raids continued until November.
 The valleys, which were only inhabited by about 2,500 of pre-1686 converts to Catholicism, were resettled by Catholic Savoyard subjects from elsewhere in the summer of 1686 as part of a government colonisation programme to confiscate and resell the Waldensian properties.

 The few Waldensians that were not defeated yet, were granted a free pass to Switzerland on 17 October 1686.
 The duke also promised to release the prisoners, and to return the forcefully Catholicised children back to their Waldensian families.
 On 3 January 1687, the released prisoners were granted permission to leave the country, but only 2565 reached Geneva.
 Many Waldensian refugees resided in Brandenburg, Württemberg, Hesse and the Palatinate from 1687 to 1689.

 When the Nine Years' War broke out in September 1688, Victor Amadeus II gradually took the side of the anti-French Grand Alliance (League of Augsburg), although he would not formally accede to the coalition until June 1690.
 Due to his intentions to ally himself with the Protestant-dominated Dutch Republic and England (which was undergoing the Dutch Protestant-led Glorious Revolution), he was put under pressure to cease his persecutions of the Protestant Waldensians from 1688.